-The International Studies Programs in Belgium and Mexico are directed by Dr. Jenny Johnson, Director of the International Studies Programs.
+The International Study Programs at Freed-Hardeman University are directed by Dr. Jenny Johnson.

 Freed-Hardeman University is committed to enriching the educational experience of our students through travel and study abroad.
 Students come to a better understanding of their own culture through studying and experiencing other cultures as they travel and live in them.